Ashover Light Railway: History

 Construction started in 1922 and the railway opened to goods traffic in 1924.
 The formal opening to passenger traffic took place in March 1925.
 The line was built using surplus equipment from the War Department Light Railways.
 Although the line was built principally to carry mineral traffic, its passenger service proved successful during the mid-1920s, but competition from buses saw numbers decline and Winter services ceased in 1934.

 All passenger services were withdrawn in 1936, but the four large bogie carriages built by Gloucester RC&W survived through WW2, and all ended up as stands on the Works bowling green.
-One was scrapped in 1960, two were moved to the Lincolnshire Coast Light Railway, and are numbered Nos 1 and 2.
-No 4 was moved to the Golden Valley Light Railway.
-By default, and with no proof, carriage No 3 was the one that was scrapped in 1960.
+Nos 1 and 2 were moved to the Lincolnshire Coast Light Railway, No 4 was moved to the Golden Valley Light Railway, and the last (presumably No 3) was scrapped in 1960.

 The mineral traffic continued but the railway declined through the 1940s.
 In 1949 the railway's last remaining contract with Butts quarry was terminated and the quarry closed in 1950.
 The railway closed on 31 March 1950.
 Most of the rail remained in place through October of that year when a last inspection trip was made.
 After that the majority of the railway was lifted.
 However a short length was left in place around the Fallgate works.
 This remnant track continued to be used until 1968.

 Part of the route was flooded in 1958 when Ogston Reservoir was formed.

 Preservation society

 In 1996, the Ashover Light Railway Society was formed with the aim of saving the surviving features of the railway.
 They carried out a track-bed survey and found that most of the track-bed between Ashover and Ogston Reservoir was largely intact.
-This changed the direction of the society from preserving the line's remaining artifacts, to reopening at least a short section of the line.
+This changed the direction of the society from preserving the line's remaining artefacts, to reopening at least a short section of the line.

 So far, the society has had much support from the local population and the council for the area.
 In 2007, they bought 'Where the Rainbow Ends' cafe, and have since dismantled it and put it into storage for future use.

-They have also taken over the land that was the Derbyshire Dales Narrow Gauge Railway (Based at Peak Rail in Rowsley, Derbyshire) and are developing a new layout, with a view of running Ashover Light Railway style services by Summer 2022.
+They have also taken over the land that was the Derbyshire Dales Narrow Gauge Railway (based at Peak Rail in Rowsley, Derbyshire) and are developing a new layout.